czbiohub-sf/accs-protocol-software-pub/README.md

 # ACCS protocol software

 ## Contents
 This distribution contains the software components of the Automated Cell Culture Splitter, except for the [Cell Counting Imager](https://github.com/czbiohub-sf/accs-cell-counting-imager-pub) software, which is available separately.

-Our preprint describing the Automated Cell Culture Splitter can be found on [bioRxiv](TODO)**\[TODO\]**.
+Links to the 2024 preprint, CAD models, supplementary documentation and other resources describing the Automated Cell Culture Splitter can be found on the [main repository](https://github.com/czbiohub-sf/2024-accs-pub).

 See the `README.md` in `accs_npf/` and in `ot2logbot/` for more information on installation and use.